fysoul17/firebase_auth_simplify/README.md

 ### Facebook sign in Setup

 ### Kakao sign in Setup
-Import [flutter_kakao_login](https://pub.dev/packages/flutter_kakao_login) package and follow the instruction of creating an app at kakao developer's site and key hash settings.
-No need to implement Android/iOS specifics such as AndroidManifest.xml or info.plist.
+Import [flutter_kakao_login](https://pub.dev/packages/flutter_kakao_login) package and follow the instruction.
+Steps are similar to Facebook settings.

+1. Create an app at kakao developer portal.
+2. Set key hash in there.

+For Android,
+Set AndroidManfest.xml

+For iOS,
+Set info.plist and import SDK into xcode before building.

+For Firebase,
-We also need a cloud function which creates custom token with kakao uid.
+We need a cloud function which creates custom token with kakao uid.

 ```javascript
 const admin = require("firebase-admin");